 Answer: The tuition is broken down by the amount of credits, per quarter, a student registers for.
 EdD students will register for a minimum of 10 credits per quarter and, the tuition breakdown can be found by clicking on the following link (look under Educational Leadership - EdD): https://www.tacoma.uw.edu/uwt/registrar/tuition-rates.

 Answer: No, we do not require the GRE for our EdD program.

-Question: What is the cost to apply?
+Question: What is the application cost?

 Answer: $85.00 non-refundable fee

 Question: What does the application process look like?

 Answer: The application for the Doctoral Program in Educational Leadership is a 100% online application, where all required documents are uploaded to the digital platform through the University of Washington Graduate School.
 To learn more about the items required for the online application, click here: https://www.tacoma.uw.edu/soe/el/how-apply.

 Question: How do I apply?

 Answer: You may apply to the EdD Program by visiting the Graduate School website: http://grad.uw.edu/admissions/apply-now/.
 You will need to create an online account, if you do not have one, or you may log into your account if you already have one created.

 Question: Is there a deadline for submitting the online application?